Julia Thornton: Musical life and career

 Thornton's main breakthrough came at a yoga demo in 1999, where she was playing the harp and was spotted by Clare Davies, wife of Bryan Ferry's producer, Rhett Davies.
 Following an audition, she began working with Bryan Ferry, performing on the harp and percussion instruments on his "As Time Goes By" tour, which comprised a collection of 1930s standards such as the title track.
 In 2001 she was asked to join the Roxy Music reunion tour – a tour that involved 50 days of percussion playing only.
 Despite her love for the harp, Thornton took this opportunity.
 The tour involved visits to Australia and Japan, and playing in some of the world's major venues, such as Wembley Arena.

 The seeds of her first album, "Harpistry", were sown during her involvement with a mediaeval instrumental group, Arcana Mundi, a concept dreamed up by Craig Leon, who would later become her producer.
 Thornton signed a deal with EMI in 2002, and between trips abroad with Bryan Ferry, she sourced the material for her first album, with help from Leon.
 She recorded "Harpistry" in the Netherlands in 2003, before going to Brazil on another Bryan Ferry tour.
 On 1 September 2005, www.PlaybillArts.com reported that Harpistry charted at no. 13 on the Billboard Classical chart.
 Thornton released her second album, "Eye of the Storm", on her own label, Crossways Records, due to frustrations with EMI.

 In spring 2007, Thornton became a member of a new band, The Metaphors, which featured Roxy Music founding members Andy MacKay and Paul Thompson on reeds and drums respectively, together with Hazel Mills on Keyboards and T J Allen on guitar and effects.
 That summer, they recorded their first album.
 The six-song collection called London!
 Paris!
 New York!
 Rome! was released on iTunes in March 2009, and became available as a disk from their website a month later.
 To date The Metaphors have played a limited number of live dates.

 In June and July 2009, Julia returned to her percussion and harp duties for the 30th anniversary tour of Jeff Wayne's Musical Version of The War of the World for a 21-concert tour of U.K. and Europe.

 According to her webpage, Julia has plans to go into the studio and record her own music and record with members of Lunar Dunes, a band that she has sat in with.
 Julia is also following up on her interest in yoga by taking classes towards becoming a yoga instructor.

 Personal life

 Julia grew up in Ipswich.
 Commenting on her wide range of musical tastes from Mahler to Joni Mitchell, she said "My parents were hippies!"

 Her precise date of birth is not generally known, but FreeBMD states that she was born in the first quarter of 1972.

+Julia is married to fellow Rod Stewart band member and guitarist Don Kirkpatrick.